Convexity of distinct sum sets: Proof of the theorem

-All that remains to be done is to check the theorem when $N\leq 6$ and for some vertex $v$ of $P$ we have that $P_v$ is one of the exceptions.
+All that remains to be done is to check the theorem when $N\leq 6$ in the case where for some vertex $v$ of $P$ we have that $P_v$ is one of the exceptions.
 Up to equivalence the following are the only possibilities for $P$:

 The case $p=2$ follows by the exact same argument as above.
-For the first one this is all we have to check as $N=5$.
-For the other two we also have to check that $\bigwedge^3P$ is `convex'.
-Calculating this for these two polygons we get
+For the first one this is all we have to check as $N=5$ and $p\leq N/2$.
+For the other two we also have to check that $\mathcal{D}_3P$ is `convex'.
+Calculating this for these two polygons we get the following two sets,

-and these are indeed `convex', so we are done. \end{proof}
+and these are indeed `convex'.
+This concludes the proof. \end{proof}